-Market data from our primary peer group was taken into consideration in setting the fiscal 2018 compensation of each of our named executive officers.
+Market data from our primary peer group was taken into consideration in setting the fiscal 2021 compensation of each of our named executive officers.
 The primary peer group was also referenced in our review of program designs, including an assessment of pay vehicles and performance metrics.
-The Compensation Committee considered the following factors in determining a primary peer group for fiscal 2018:
+The Compensation Committee considered the following factors in determining a primary peer group for fiscal 2021:

-- Company Type The companies in the primary peer group are all publicly traded on a U.S. exchange. - Size Companies with revenues between approximately \$520 million and approximately \$3.25 billion were targeted for review as potential peers.
-This size range reflected our near-term aggressive growth plans and our need to recruit executive talent with larger company experience to aid us as we seek to achieve such growth.
-The Compensation Committee believed the Company and the primary peer group when selected were reasonably aligned from a financial size perspective, with the Company having a revenue ranking near the 75th percentile and EBITDA and market capitalization near the 25th percentile. - Business The companies in the primary peer group represent multiple industry segments, including packaged foods, non-food related specialty and online retailers, other non-food related wholesalers and distributors, and trucking and warehousing.
-The foodservice distribution industry is a highly fragmented industry with several very large national players and numerous small, privately-held local players; accordingly, it was necessary to select our primary peer group from various industry segments. - ISS Selection For our primary peer group, we also considered companies listed in our ISS-selected peer group.
+- Company Type The companies in the primary peer group are all publicly traded on a U.S. exchange. - Size Companies with revenues between approximately \$880 million and approximately \$7.6 billion and market capitalizations between approximately \$250 million and approximately \$14.44 billion were targeted for review as potential peers.
+This size range reflected our near-term aggressive growth plans.
+The Compensation Committee believed the Company and the primary peer group when selected were reasonably aligned from a financial size perspective, with the Company having pro forma revenue above the 25th percentile, pro forma market cap below the 25th percentile, and pro forma EBITDA below the 25th percentile. - Business The companies in the primary peer group represent multiple industry segments, including packaged foods, non-food related specialty and online retailers, other non-food related wholesalers and distributors, and trucking and warehousing.
+The foodservice distribution industry is a highly fragmented industry with several very large national players and numerous small, privately-held local players; accordingly, it was necessary to select our primary peer group from various industry segments.

+ISS Selection - For our primary peer group, we also considered companies listed in our ISS-selected peer group.

-Reflecting the factors outlined above, our primary peer group for fiscal 2018 compensation decisions consisted of the following 17 companies:
+Reflecting the factors outlined above, our primary peer group for fiscal 2021 compensation decisions consisted of the following 18 companies which were unchanged from fiscal 2020:

-1-800-FLOWERS.COM, Inc DXP Enterprises, Inc. Myers Industries, Inc. AMCON Distributing Company Farmer Bros.
-Co.
-Pool Corporation B&G Foods, Inc. The Hain Celestial Group, Inc. SunOpta Inc. Calavo Growers, Inc. J&J Snack Foods Corp.
-Tootsie Roll Industries, Inc. Cal-Maine Foods, Inc. John B. Sanfilippo & Son, Inc. Voxx International Corporation Celadon Group, Inc. Lancaster Colony Corporation
+1-800-FLOWERS.COM, Inc Cal-Maine Foods, Inc. John B. Sanfilippo & Son, Inc. The Andersons, Inc. DXP Enterprises, Inc. Lancaster Colony Corporation Applied Industrial Technologies, Inc. Foundation Building Materials, Inc. NOW Inc. B&G Foods, Inc. GMS Inc. Pool Corporation BlueLinx Holdings Inc. The Hain Celestial Group, Inc. SiteOne Landscape Supply, Inc. Calavo Growers, Inc. J&J Snack Foods Corp.
+SunOpta Inc.